Miryam Z Wahrman

 Research interests: Interaction of bacteria on textiles and other environmental surfaces, bioethics, hand hygiene, public health, science writing and reporting

-travel, natural history, swimming, scuba and snorkeling, kayaking, hiking
+Travel, natural history, swimming, scuba and snorkeling, kayaking, hiking, bird watching

 Microbiology, bioethics, science writing and reporting

 The Hand Book: Surviving in a Germ-Filled World; Lebanon, NH; University Press of New England/ForeEdge Press; 2016

 DNA testing information on YouTube: Inadequate advice can mislead and harm the public; , Journal of Genetic Counseling; 2020

 Escherichia coli on the internet: The power of YouTube to educate and influence consumer behavior regarding pathogenic bacteria.; , Infection, disease & health; 2019

 Glove Changing Practices of Mall Food Vendors in New Jersey; Journal of Community Health; Volume

 Glove Changing When Handling Money: Observational and Microbiological Analysis.; , Journal of community health; Volume

 "The WPUNJ Center for Holocaust and Genocide Studies: Connecting the Curriculum".

 Analysis of Bacteria onMicrofiber and Scrubs Using Scanning Electron Microscopy